 After taking the sightseeing bus into the nature reserve, you’ll be dropped off near the Chonggu Monastery.
 This area is where all the different paths around the nature reserve come together.

 If you’re not planning on trekking around Mt.
 Chenrezig and just want to visit the main sights of the nature reserve, you will still start here.
 To get to the Luorong Grasslands from Chonggu Monastery without hiking, there are electric carts that transport tourists along a paved road.
-The electric cart costs ¥50 one-way or ¥80 round-trip.
+The electric cart costs ¥50 one-way or ¥80 round-trip, but unless you really need it, I’d recommend saving the money and walking this part.
+The views are great!

 After exploring the Luorong Grasslands, you can either hike or ride a horse to Milk Lake.
 Horse rental is ¥300 for a round-trip ride.

 To visit anywhere else in the Yading Nature Reserve, and get away from other tourists, you’ll need to do some hiking.

 The most popular trek in the Yading Nature Reserve is the 1-2 day long pilgrimage circuit (kora) around Mt.
 Chenrezig.
 I did the trek in one day, but if you hike at a more relaxed pace I’d recommend taking two days.